 CS 141.
 Hack Society: Projects from the Public Sector.
 9 units (0-0-9); second term.
-Prerequisites: CS/IDS 142, 143, CMS/CS/EE/IDS 144, or permission from instructor.
+Prerequisites: CS/IDS 142, 143, CMS/CS/EE/ IDS 144, or permission from instructor.
 There is a large gap between the public and private sectors' effective use of technology.
 This gap presents an opportunity for the development of innovative solutions to problems faced by society.
-Students will develop technology-based projects that address this gap.
+Students will develop technologybased projects that address this gap.
 Course material will offer an introduction to the design, development, and analysis of digital technology with examples derived from services typically found in the public sector.
-Instructor: Ralph.
+Not offered 2019-20.

 CS/IDS 142.
 Distributed Computing.
-9 units (3-0-6); third term.
-Pre-requisites: CS 24, CS 38.
+9 units (3-2-4); first term.
+Prerequisites: CS 24, CS 38.
 Programming distributed systems.
 Mechanics for cooperation among concurrent agents.
 Programming sensor networks and cloud computing applications.
 Applications of machine learning and statistics by using parallel computers to aggregate and analyze data streams from sensors.
-Not offered 2018-19.
+Instructors: Murray, Chandy.

 CS/EE/IDS 143.
 Communication Networks.
 9 units (3-3-3); first term.
 Prerequisites: Ma 2, Ma 3, CS 24 and CS 38, or instructor permission.
 This course focuses on the link layer (two) through the transport layer (four) of Internet protocols.
 It has two distinct components, analytical and systems.
 In the analytical part, after a quick summary of basic mechanisms on the Internet, we will focus on congestion control and explain: (1) How to model congestion control algorithms?
 (2) Is the model well defined?
 (3) How to characterize the equilibrium points of the model?
 (4) How to prove the stability of the equilibrium points?
 We will study basic results in ordinary differential equations, convex optimization, Lyapunov stability theorems, passivity theorems, gradient descent, contraction mapping, and Nyquist stability theory.
 We will apply these results to prove equilibrium and stability properties of the congestion control models and explore their practical implications.
 In the systems part, the students will build a software simulator of Internet routing and congestion control algorithms.
 The goal is not only to expose students to basic analytical tools that are applicable beyond congestion control, but also to demonstrate in depth the entire process of understanding a physical system, building mathematical models of the system, analyzing the models, exploring the practical implications of the analysis, and using the insights to improve the design.
-Instructors: Low, Murray, Ralph.
+Not offered 2019-20.

 CMS/CS/EE/IDS 144.
 Networks: Structure & Economics.
-12 units (3-3-6).
+12 units (3-4-5).
 For course description, see Computing and Mathematical Sciences.

 CS/EE 145.
 Projects in Networking.
 9 units (0-0-9); third term.
 Prerequisites: Either CMS/CS/EE/IDS 144 or CS/IDS 142 in the preceding term, or instructor permission.
 Students are expected to execute a substantial project in networking, write up a report describing their work, and make a presentation.
-Instructors: Ralph, Wierman.
+Instructor: Wierman.
 CS/EE 146.
-Advanced Networking.
-9 units (3-3-3); third term.
-Prerequisites: CS/EE/IDS 143 or instructor's permission.
-This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
-Usually offered in alternate years.
-Not offered 2018-19.
+Control and Optimization of Networks.
+9 units (3-3-3); first term.
+Prerequisites: Ma 2, Ma 3 or instructor's permission.
+This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research in the design, analysis, control, and optimization of networks.
+Usually offered in odd years.
+Offered 2019-20.
+Instructor: Low.